On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: Introduction

-In section~2, we first introduce a suitable $L$-function $L(\Acal/X,s)$ for Abelian schemes $\Acal$ over a smooth projective base scheme $X$ over a finite field of characteristic $p$.
-We then prove that an analogue of the conjecture of Birch and Swinnerton-Dyer holds for the prime-to-$p$ part, with two cohomological pairings $\qu{\cdot,\cdot}_\ell$ and $(\cdot,\cdot)_\ell$ in place of the height pairing, provided that for one $\ell \neq p$ the $\ell$-primary component of the Tate-Shafarevich group $\Sha(\Acal/X) = \Het^1(X,\Acal)$ is finite or, equivalently, if the analytic rank equals the algebraic rank.
-(The Tate-Shafarevich group is studied in a previous article~\cite{KellerSha}.)
-More precisely, we get the following first main result: \begin{maintheorem} Let $X/k$ be a smooth projective geometrically connected variety over a finite field $k = \F_q$ and $\Acal/X$ an Abelian scheme.
-Set $\bar{X} = X \times_k \bar{k}$ and let $\ell \neq \Char{k}$ be a prime.
-Let $\rho$ be the vanishing order of $L(\Acal/X,s)$ at $s=1$ and define the leading coefficient $c = L^*(\Acal/X,1)$ of $L(\Acal/X,s)$ at $s=1$ by
+In section~\ref{section:BSD}, we first introduce a suitable $L$-function $L(\Acal/X,s)$ for Abelian schemes $\Acal$ over a smooth projective base scheme $X$ over a finite field of characteristic $p$ (see~\cref{rem:DefinitionOfLFunction} for a motivation):

+We then prove that an analogue of the conjecture of Birch and Swinnerton-Dyer holds for the prime-to-$p$ part, with two cohomological pairings $\qu{\cdot,\cdot}_\ell$ and $(\cdot,\cdot)_\ell$ in place of the height pairing, provided that for one $\ell \neq p$ the $\ell$-primary component of the Tate-Shafarevich group $\Sha(\Acal/X) := \Het^1(X,\Acal)$ is finite or, equivalently, if the analytic rank equals the algebraic rank.

+The Tate-Shafarevich group is studied in a previous article~\cite[section~4]{KellerSha}, especially Theorem~4.4 and~4.5.
+There, we show: